-Raspberry Rhubarb Almond Bars (Gluten Free + Paleo)
+Gluten-Free Raspberry Rhubarb Almond Bars

 These Gluten-Free Paleo Raspberry Rhubarb Almond Bars have a crisp almond flour crust topped with soft almond frangipane, fresh raspberries, and tart rhubarb.
 This simple recipe is Paleo, gluten free + refined sugar free.

-The new crust is made primarily with almond flour, making these bars super duper almond-y, especially paired with the frangipane-style filling.
-It also has some tapioca flour to help bind the almond flour crust a bit better, coconut sugar to sweeten, salt, and melted coconut oil.
-It takes like 3 minutes, maybe, to stir it together and then press into the pan.
+The new crust is made primarily with almond flour, making these bars super almond-forward, especially paired with the frangipane-style filling.
+It also has some tapioca flour to help bind the crust and add some tender lightness.
+We use coconut sugar to sweeten (and also keeps this recipe refined sugar free), salt, and melted coconut oil to hold it all together.

 The resulting bar is a bite of pure Spring perfection!
 The rhubarb and raspberry are both bright, tart flavors, and the sweet frangipane almond filling balances them beautifully.
 The crust provides the perfect amount of crunchy contrast.